APBX1001/Lumiverse-Android/README.md

-# SillyTavern Android Launcher
+# Lumiverse Android Launcher

-A lightweight Android wrapper for [SillyTavern](https://github.com/SillyTavern/SillyTavern).
+A lightweight Android wrapper for [SillyTavern](https://github.com/prolix-oc/Lumiverse).
 This application provides a dedicated WebView environment to access your self-hosted SillyTavern instance with native-like features.

 ## ✨ Features